vweevers/win-detect-browsers/readme.md

 win-detect-browsers [options] [name, name..]
 ```

 Write browsers to stdout as a JSON array.
-Includes all browsers unless one or more names are given.
+Includes all browsers unless one or more names are given (see list above).

 Options: